History of the Chicago Sanitary and Ship Canal

 A PLACE OF NEED AND OPPORTUNITY

-The Chicago Sanitary and Ship Canal flows through five congressional districts, three counties, 13 municipalities, and multiple districts represented in the Illinois General Assembly.
-It is an important corridor for addressing the Chicago region’s pressing community, environmental, and climate resiliency challenges.
 The Chicago Sanitary and Ship Canal sub-watershed includes dense urban neighborhoods and suburbs with a need for investment, surrounding industrial districts, and regionally important infrastructure.
 Simultaneously, it is adjacent to some of the most ecologically significant habitat in the region including the 15,000 acre Palos Forest Preserves system which is celebrated as an International Urban Dark Sky Place.
-Data from the Greater Chicago Watershed Alliance’s Natural Solutions Tool and the Chicago Metropolitan Agency for Planning’s Community Data Snapshots shows that many of the communities face health disparities, lower incomes, lack of access to parks, poor air quality, and other challenges.
-All this demonstrates that this work is integral to investing in ecological restoration, public health, and community enhancements.

 BOLD PAST, BRIGHT FUTURE

-Since the Chicago Sanitary and Ship Canal was completed, it and the entire river system have transformed.
-While it remains an important space for shipping and commerce, water quality has improved dramatically supporting nearly 80 species of fish including those at the larval stage.
-New public parks, boat launches, and riverwalks along the banks are drawing more residents out this section of the river than ever before.
-Public recreation has increased in the form of amenities such as The Forge in Lemont and the Centennial Trail which runs from Willow Springs to Romeoville.
-Forest preserves and parks serve community members away from industrials zones and opportunities for ecological restoration abound along the entire reach and broader watershed.
+While it remains an important space for shipping, commerce, and industry, the Canal now also supports nearly 80 species of fish up from under 10 decades ago.
+New public parks, boat launches, and riverwalks along the banks draw more residents to some stretches in greater numbers than ever before.
+River-edge amenities are on the increase too such as The Forge in Lemont and the Centennial Trail which runs from Willow Springs to Romeoville.
+Forest preserves and parks serve community members away from industrials zones and opportunities for ecological restoration abound instream, along the entire reach and throughout the broader watershed.